Organizacion-de-Datos-7506-Argerich/Organizacion-de-Datos-7506-Argerich.github.io/calendario_2024_2c.md

-# Calendario 2024 1er cuatrimestre
+# Calendario 2024 2do Cuatrimestre

 | Día | Tema | Teórica | Practica |
 |-----|------|---------|----------|